Part-time/temporary faculty positions offer flexible hours and the

 - A complete Coast Community College District Online

-attachment - PDF recommended).
-Please note that IF selected
+separate attachment - PDF recommended).
+Please note that

-below for details to determine if you are required to submit an
+Please see below for details to determine if you are required to

 Candidates applying under Equivalency must complete and upload an

 , along with a